divkakwani/webcorpus/readme.md

 #### Setup

-Run the following command to install the dependencies:
+Make sure to pull all the submodules while cloning.
+After that, run the following command to install the dependencies:
 ```bash
 make build
 ```